gianvitodifilippo/DTasks/README.md

 This method will automatically persist its state and resume execution even after failures or restarts.

-## 👩‍💻 Contributing
+## Contributing

 Contributions are deeply appreciated!
 At this stage, the focus is on carefully designing the APIs and internals to ensure that the library is extensible and flexible.
-Feel free to open issues to discuss design choices, propose features, or just to ask questions.
+Feel free to [open issues](https://github.com/GianvitoDifilippo/DTasks/issues) to discuss design choices, propose features, or just to ask questions.
 If you want to reach out, [drop me an email](mailto:gianvito.difilippo@gmail.com) - I’d love to hear your thoughts!

-## ⚖️ License
+## License

 **DTasks** is licensed under [Apache 2.0](LICENSE).